SilverBright/Haunted-App/NOTES.md

-Note: I lost all my early commits (about 18 or so) after I tried to revert to an older version on my project in order to fix a major bug.
+Note: I lost about 18 after I tried to revert to an older version on my project.
 Pushing the updated version set the commits count back to 1.